Scleroderma sp. (a mycorrhizal fungus)

 - Ectomycorrhizal fungi are the most prevalent form of mycorrhizal fungi, numbering more than 6,000 species.
 (Examples Amanita xanthocephala and Cortinarius archeri)

 These fungi wrap a dense mantle of specialised hyphal filaments around young roots and grow into the spaces between plant cells but do not penetrate the cells.
 A complex exchange occurs with mineral nutrients passing from fungus to plant while metabolites are transferred from plant to fungus.
+Ectomycorrhizal fungi can also protect plants from disease and damage and the fruit bodies are food and shelter for animals.

 The fruit-bodies of ectomycorrhizal fungi tend to be visible near to the base of the plant.
 Ectomycorrizal fungi include Hebeloma, Inocybe, Lactarius, Austropaxillus and Russula but not all ectomycorrizal fungi are ‘mushroom-like’.
 Most truffles and some cups, corals, and boletes and a few puffball-like fungi are also ectomycorrhizal.